 - Do you need to have a VAT ID? – You need to register for VAT if your annual turnover touches £85,000.
 Any time you feel that your business is approaching this value or it may do so over the coming 12 months, you must register for VAT.
 Not doing so may result in a stiff fine that a new business can ill afford.
 VAT gives your business credibility.
 You can choose between a flat rate VAT scheme and the regular VAT rates.

-- Get insurance – Get insurance cover.
+- Get insurance – Get insurance cover from a commercial insurance agency.
 Factor insurance costs as a necessary expense.
 Self-employed businesses must definitely have public liability insurance that provides cover against injuries to third parties.
 If you intend to hire personnel then you are legally required by law to have employer’s liability insurance.
 Besides these, you can choose cover that protects you from risks in your line of work.
 Architects and accountants who run consultancies need professional indemnity insurance.
 All of these insurance types are covered under self-employed insurance which you can get quotes for here.

 - Keep business accounts separate from personal accounts – Open a business account with a bank.
 A little research might get you a good deal with a bank offering free account management and an attractive interest rate.
 A business name on bank documents and invoices gives your setup a professional look.
 The interest accrued will help you with operational expenses.